Does Your Website Run On WordPress? How To Tell

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-Wappalyzer is also a very easy browser extension to install.
+It’s also easy to install.

 Wappalyzer.com